Searching ...

 • Call the police and report all the details of your case.

-• Seek legal counsel that specializes in this form of law.
+• Seek legal counsel who specializes in this form of law.

-• Leave a negative review to quickly make others aware and protect them from this scammer.
+• Leave a negative review to make others aware and protect them from this scammer quickly.

 Start Your Home Search